emkhv/FAANG_around/Amazon_2_hard.md

 # Maximize Prime Item Inventory

-Amazon wants to maximize the number of items it can stock in a 500,000 square feet warehouse.
-It wants to stock as many prime items as possible, and afterward use the remaining square footage to stock the most number of non-prime items.
+Amazon wants to maximize the number of items it can stock in a 500,000-square-foot warehouse.
+It wants to stock as many prime items as possible, and afterwards use the remaining square footage to stock the most number of non-prime items.

+Write a query to find the number of prime and non-prime items that can be stored in the 500,000 square feet warehouse.
+Output the item type with prime_eligible followed by not_prime and the maximum number of items that can be stocked.

+*Effective April 3rd 2023, we added some new assumptions to the question to provide additional clarity.**

-## Assumptions
+### Assumptions

 - Prime and non-prime items have to be stored in equal amounts, regardless of their size or square footage.
 This implies that prime items will be stored separately from non-prime items in their respective containers, but within each container, all items must be in the same amount.
 - Non-prime items must always be available in stock to meet customer demand, so the non-prime item count should never be zero.